 The Caribbean offers excellent diving year-round, but the ideal time depends on weather conditions and your preferences.

-• Dry season (December to April): This period offers the most favorable conditions above and below the surface.
-The lower rainfall results in calmer seas and better visibility.
+• Dry Season (December to April): This period offers the most favorable conditions above and below the surface.
+The lower rainfall provides calmer seas and better visibility.
 Keep in mind that dry season is high season, so you’ll want to book dive trips further in advance.

-• Wet Season (May to December): These months are also known as hurricane season, when generally wet conditions prevail.
-However, diving is still possible, and prices will often be lower!
-Marine life remains vibrant during the wet season, but visibility may be negatively impacted.
+• Wet Season (May to December): These months are also known as hurricane season, when wet conditions generally prevail.
+However, diving is still possible, and prices are often lower.
+Marine life stays vibrant during the wet season, though reduced visibility can affect your dives.

 What marine life can I see in the Caribbean?

-The Caribbean offers a rich and colorful underwater scene for divers!
-Common pelagics include barracudas, groupers and multiple shark species.
-While rain coral, elkhorn and soft corals thrive amongst parrotfish, angelfish and butterflyfish.
-For more information on the species you’ll see during the year, head to our Caribbean dive guide here.
+The Caribbean offers a rich and colorful underwater scene for divers.
+Commonly encountered pelagic marine life includes barracudas, grouper and several shark species.
+Brain coral, elkhorn and soft corals also thrive among parrotfish, angelfish and butterflyfish.
+For more information on the species you can see during the year, head to our Caribbean dive guide.

 What certification level do I need to dive in the Caribbean?

-Most regions of the Caribbean are comfortable for all certification levels, whether you’re looking to learn to dive or want a challenge as a PADI Pro.
-Beginners are best suited to destinations with shore diving and calm conditions, like Belize, Bonaire and the Cayman Islands.
-While seasoned Advanced Open Water Divers and PADI Pros will appreciate the swim-throughs and caverns in St. Croix or Saba!
+Most regions of the Caribbean are comfortable for all certification levels.
+This means it’s suited to those looking to learn to dive or interested in becoming a PADI Pro.
+Destinations with shore diving and calm conditions, including Belize, Bonaire and the Cayman Islands, are better suited to beginners.
+More experienced divers, those with an Advanced Open Water Diver certification and above will likely appreciate the swim-throughs and caverns in St. Croix or Saba!

 Aerial drone bird's eye view photo of sail boats docked in tropical caribbean paradise bay with white rock caves and turquoise clear sea

-It’s safe to say the Caribbean holds a serious attraction level for both divers and non-divers.
-If these top Caribbean dive spots have tempted you, it may be time to book your next adventure!
+The Caribbean has plenty to offer both divers and non-divers.
+If these top Caribbean dive spots have tempted you, it’s time to book your next adventure!

-Mix topside activities with underwater exploration at one of the best scuba diving resorts in the Caribbean.
-Or, get away from it all with the ultimate liveaboard trip.
-November to April is generally the best time of year to dive in the Caribbean (June to November has a risk of hurricanes in some parts), but there’s excellent diving to be had year-round.
+Mixing exciting topside activities with underwater exploration is easy at the best scuba diving resorts in the Caribbean.
+Alternatively, you can get away from it all by opting for a liveaboard trip.
+November to April is generally the best time of year to dive in the Caribbean (June to November has a risk of hurricanes in some parts), but the diving is generally excellent year-round.

-Contact PADI Travel today to find out where the best diving in the Caribbean for your interests is – and make your dream scuba getaway a reality!
+Contact PADI Travel today to find the best diving in the Caribbean for your interests.
+Let us help you turn your dream scuba getaway into a reality!

 How To Experience the Best Diving in the Caribbean

-Not a diver yet?
+Not a certified diver yet?
 Then get ready to jump in!
-Many of these destinations promise some of the best Caribbean diving for beginners and are also great for learning to scuba dive.
-There’s nothing better than the thrill of learning a skill that opens your eyes to a whole new world of unfiltered adventure and travel experiences.
+Many of these destinations promise some of the best Caribbean diving for beginners.
+They are also ideal places to learn to scuba dive.
+There’s nothing better than the thrill of learning a skill that opens your eyes to a whole new world of underwater adventure.

-Sign up for a PADI Open Water Diver course at one of the resorts linked above, or contact your local PADI Dive Shop to get started before your next vacation.
-Once you’ve experienced some of the best diving in the world, you’ll never regret learning to #LiveUnfiltered.
+Sign up for a PADI Open Water Diver course at one of the resorts linked above or contact your local PADI Dive Shop to get started before your next vacation.
+Once you’ve experienced some of the best diving in the world, you’ll never regret learning to dive.

 The Ultimate Scuba Diving Vacation Packing List